 ACCGov’s Geospatial Information Office assisted the Board of Elections in preparing the redistricting plan with the goal of delivering a redistricting plan for the Commission’s review and approval that provides 10 Commission districts aligned as closely as possible to existing boundaries while taking into account 2020 Census block boundaries and data.
 The timeline included provisions for a draft map for Mayor and Commission review and approval to be produced by November 11, 2021.

 After a series of meetings and map draft versions, the Board of Elections voted to forward a series of maps for the 10 Commission districts to the Mayor and Commission.
-The Mayor and Commission began reviewing the maps in a Work Session meeting on November 9, 2021.
-The meeting and discussion is available for online viewing at www.accgov.com/redistricting or on YouTube at https://youtu.be/skWshuqpxSc or www.youtube.com/accgov.
+The Mayor and Commission began reviewing the maps in a Work Session meeting on November 9, 2021 (linked above and available on YouTube).

-The Mayor and Commission will continue to discuss the maps forwarded by the Board of Elections at the Agenda Setting Session meeting on Tuesday, November 16, 2021 before continued discussion and a vote at the Regular Session meeting on Tuesday, December 7, 2021 on a set of maps to be sent to the state for review.
-The Georgia General Assembly will ultimately approve a set of maps for signature by the governor.
+The Mayor and Commission continued to discuss the maps forwarded by the Board of Elections at the Agenda Setting Session meeting on Tuesday, November 16, 2021 before continued discussion and a vote at the Regular Session meeting on Tuesday, December 7, 2021 on an amended set of maps sent to the state.

 Previous Redistricting Information